survivejs/webpack-book/manuscript/optimizing/07_performance.md

 3. Perform more involved tweaks after.
 4. Measure impact.

 Sometimes optimizations come with a cost.
 They can make your configuration harder to understand or tie it to a particular solution.
 Often the best optimization is to do less work or do it in a smarter way.
-I'll go through basic directions in the next sections, so you know where to look when it's time to work on build performance.
+The basic directions are covered in the next sections, so you know where to look when it's time to work on performance.

 ## High-Level Optimizations